 Tye is a very small city located in the state of Texas.
 With a population of 1,220 people and just one neighborhood, Tye is the 795th largest community in Texas.

-Tye is a blue-collar town, with 37.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Tye, you'll notice that it is more blue-collar than most other communities in America.
+37.44% of Tye’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Tye is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Tye who work in sales jobs (12.56%), teaching (7.31%), and office and administrative support (7.08%).

-The population of Tye has a very low overall level of education: only 6.44% of people over 25 hold a 4-year college degree or higher.
+The citizens of Tye have a very low rate of college education: just 6.44% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Tye in 2022 was $25,449, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $101,796 for a family of four.
 However, Tye contains both very wealthy and poor people as well.